 It also requires people.
 Financial memory loss and our ability to link money to intelligence keep the cycle alive.

 There can be few fields of human endeavor in which history counts for so little as in the world of finance.
 Past experience, to the extent that it is part of memory at all, is dismissed as the primitive refuge of those who do not have the insight to appreciate the incredible wonders of the present.

-Time passes and ignorance grows.
-A new generation always comes around, confident that what they’ve discovered will bring riches.
+Ignorance grows as time passes.
+A new generation always comes around, confident that they’ve discovered a new thing that will bring riches.

 Those that criticize or don’t play must be “too old” or “out of touch” with the new paradigm.
 Those that do play, get It.
 Whatever It is.
-They’ve bought in, so criticism never goes over well.
+They’ve bought in.
+Criticism never goes over well.
 Besides, the people pushing It must be smart.
-They’re rich or they manage a ton of money, so they’re right, right?
+They’re rich or they manage a ton of money, so they’re right.
+Right?

 There’s been a lot of It’s over the years.